krishauser/Klampt/README.md

 -   Fixed bug in simulation of affine joints when the joint angle can go negative.
 Also, internal affine transmission coupling is simulated in a fashion that's sensitive to the driver's PID constants.
 -   Python API: Workaround for Mac OSX Big Sur dropping support for OpenGL when importing PyOpenGL.
 -   Python API: bug fixes for motion planning with affine drivers.
+-   Python API: Added a function `klampt.model.types.transfer()` which transfers objects from one robot to another.
+-   Python API: Added convenience functions in `klampt.model.sensing` for converting camera intrinsics between Klamp't cameras and openCV and numpy formats.
 -   Minor bug fixes.

 **0.8.6** (1/27/2021)